mohamedabuemira/abuemira-cv/README.md

 ## About
-#Odoo Techno Functional with real experience in implementing financial , trade & logistics , planning and manufacturing technical and business skills.
-keep understanding customer needs and perform successful implementation.
+#Odoo Techno Functional with real experience in implementing financial and  supply chain management,sales , CRM, planning , manufacturing and HRM. technical and business skills keep understanding customer needs and perform successful implementation. .

 ## modules & apps
 - Accounting ,